JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __Gallery__

   - The gallery, gallery.html, will provide the user with supporting images to see a broader range of the available art styles and the skills of the artist.
-  - This section is valuable to the user as they will be able to scan for ideas for their own art selection, the quality of the work, the variety of colours and the responsivity of the page also makes for an aesthetically pleasing experience.
+  - This section is valuable to the user as they will be able to scan for ideas for their own art selection, the quality of the work, the variety of colours and the responsivity of the page also make for an aesthetically pleasing experience.

 ![Gallery](assets/images/readme/gallery.png)